D3-LIGHTNING/Mobile-Security-Suite/README.md

-MobileSecuritySuite 🔐
+# mobile_security_suite

 A Flutter plugin to fortify your mobile apps against common threats like rooted devices, emulators, debuggers, proxy/VPN usage, and more.

 Protect your users.
-Secure your data.
+Secure your app.
 Sleep better 😌

 🌟 Features